Where to Stay in Hong Kong in 2026 → 7 AMAZING Areas

 If you’ve decided to spend your holiday in East Asia, Hong Kong is probably at the top of your ‘to-visit’ list.
 This Chinese city is the perfect destination for travelers interested in modern architecture, authentic markets, nightlife, and unforgettable gastronomy (dim sum, anyone?).
 If this sounds intriguing, you’re probably wondering where to stay in Hong Kong.

-Read this post because you will learn about top 7 tourist friendly amazing areas, so you’ll have plenty of choices for your Hong Kong stay.
-I also manually compared all the accommodation options out there and hand-picked only the best of the best for each price category.
+Read this post because you will learn about the top 7 tourist-friendly amazing areas, so you’ll have plenty of choices for your Hong Kong stay.
+I also manually compared all the accommodation options and handpicked only the best of the best for each price category.

-This way, no matter the budget, you will be able to book your perfect stay in just a couple of minutes!
+This way, no matter the budget, you can book your perfect stay in just a couple of minutes!

 When you visit Hong Kong for the first time, book one of these hotels in Tsim Sha Tsui